waqar-uestc/pprs/README.md

 |	Differential privacy in collaborative filtering recommender systems: a review	|	Know-Center Gmbh, Graz, Austria	|	2022	|	[Paper](https://www.frontiersin.org/articles/10.3389/fdata.2023.1249997/full)	|
 |	A differentially private matrix factorization based on vector perturbation for recommender system	|	University of Posts and Telecommunications, Chongqing	|	2022	|	[Paper](https://www.sciencedirect.com/science/article/abs/pii/S0925231222001060)	|
 |	A privacy-preserving subgraph-level federated graph neural network via differential privacy	|	Beijing Jiaotong University, Beijing, China	|	2022	|	[Paper](https://link.springer.com/chapter/10.1007/978-3-031-10989-8_14)	|

-## Responsibility Aspects (Fairness, Privacy, Security):

-Responsible recommender systems go beyond preserving user privacy.
-They also prioritize fairness and security.
-Our repository encompasses tools and resources to help you assess and enhance the fairness, privacy, and security of your recommender systems.

-Whether you're an academic researcher, a data scientist, or an industry professional, this toolkit repository is designed to empower your work in PPRS.
-Feel free to explore, contribute, and leverage these resources to drive innovation in privacy, responsibility, and trustworthiness within the realm of recommender systems.

 #### We are actively organizing this repository and will be releasing details soon.
 Stay tuned for updates!